Knowledgeable Louisville, KY Drunk Driving Accident Lawyer

 - The Federal Bureau of Investigation (FBI) estimates that drunk drivers drive under the influence an average of 80 times before their first DUI arrest.

-Who Is Responsible for a DUI or DWI Accident?
+Who Is Responsible for a DUI or DWI Accident in Louisville, KY?

-- A business that served the alcohol.
-Kentucky Dram Shop law states that an alcohol vendor, such as a bar or restaurant, may be at-fault if a reasonable person should have known that a customer was visibly intoxicated before he or she was served.
+- A business that served alcohol.
+Kentucky Dram Shop law states that an alcohol vendor, such as a bar or restaurant, maybe at-fault if a reasonable person should have known that a customer was visibly intoxicated before he or she was served.

 - A commercial trucking company.
 If the driver who injured you was working for a business, such as a trucking company, the company may be at-fault for the accident.
 This could be the case if the company hired the driver even though he or she had a history of substance abuse and DUI, if the company did not properly vet the driver during the hiring process, or if the company did not properly supervise the driver.

 It is important to note that Kentucky does not have “social host” laws, which may hold the host of a party or gathering responsible for a DUI or drug-related car accident because they served substances to their guests.
 It is also important to note that injury victims and their families have just one year to file a dram shop claim in Kentucky.

 What You Can Do To Prevent Kentucky Drunk Driving Crashes